 Please note that the ball joint attachment can be damaged by using unsuitable equipment that is mounted onto the towing bracket (e.g. bicycle rack).
-Due to the material construction, such damage to the towing bracket dramatically increases safety risks and in extreme cases could lead to breakage of the towing bracket while towing $\Rightarrow \Delta$.
+Due to the material construction, such damage to the towing bracket dramatically increases safety risks and in extreme cases could lead to breakage of the towing bracket while towing $\rightarrow \Lambda$.

 Therefore, before buying such equipment, ensure that it is suitable for mounting onto the vehicle's towing bracket and that it is approved for this purpose.
 To prevent damage to the ball joint from unsuitable equipment, we recommend that equipment for the towing bracket be purchased through your SEAT Dealer.
-Also see ⇒ page 215.
+Also see ⇒ page 218.

 - Only mount equipment on the towing bracket of your vehicle if you are certain it will not damage the bracket.
-Use of unsuitable equipment can result in severe damage to the towing bracket.
-The towing bracket could then break while pulling a trailer and cause an accident. - Never use tools of any kind when fitting and removing the ball joint.
+The use of unsuitable accessories can result in severe damage to the towing bracket, which could break while pulling a trailer.
+Risk of accident. - Never use tools of any kind when fitting and removing the ball joint.
 This would damage the locking device, no longer guaranteeing the correct working order of the bracket.
 This could lead to an accident.

-- Do not attempt to modify or repair the ball joint or other towing bracket components. - Should you have any difficulties when using the towing bracket, or suspect that it is not fitted properly, contact a qualified workshop. - Before setting off, always check that the ball joint is secured properly ⇒ page 202. - Never disengage the ball joint with the caravan / trailer still hitched or with a bicycle rack or similar accessory still attached. - It is advisable to remove the ball joint when you are not towing a trailer.
+- Do not attempt to modify or repair the ball joint or other towing bracket components. - Should you have any difficulties when using the towing bracket, or suspect that it is not fitted properly, contact a qualified workshop. - Before setting off, always check that the ball joint is secured properly page 204. - Never disengage the ball joint with the caravan / trailer still hitched or with a bicycle rack or similar accessory still attached. - It is advisable to remove the ball joint when you are not towing a trailer.
 Make sure that the cover piece is properly fitted on the mounting fixture on the vehicle. - Remove the ball joint before washing the vehicle with pressurised steam equipment.
 Make sure the cover piece is fitted correctly onto the mounting fixture.